-In November 2023, the FASB issued ASU No. 2023-07, Improvements to Reportable Segment Disclosures (Topic 280).
-This ASU updates reportable segment disclosure requirements by requiring disclosures of significant reportable segment expenses that are regularly provided to the CODM and included within each reported measure of a segment's profit or loss.
+In November 2023, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2023-07, Improvements to Reportable Segment Disclosures (Topic 280).
+This ASU updates reportable segment disclosure requirements by requiring disclosures of significant reportable segment expenses that are regularly provided to the Chief Operating Decision Maker (CODM") and included within each reported measure of a segment's profit or loss.
 This ASU also requires disclosure of the title and position of the individual identified as the CODM and an explanation of how the CODM uses the reported measures of a segment's profit or loss in assessing segment performance and deciding how to allocate resources.
 The ASU is effective for annual periods beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024.
 Adoption of the ASU should be applied retrospectively to all prior periods presented in the financial statements.
 Early adoption is also permitted.
 This ASU will likely result in the Company including the additional required disclosures when adopted.
-The Company is currently evaluating the provisions of this ASU and expect to adopt them for the year ending December 31, 2024.
+The Company is currently evaluating the provisions of this ASU and expects to adopt them for the year ending December 31, 2024.

 In December 2023, the FASB issued ASU No. 2023-09, Improvements to Income Tax Disclosures (Topic 740).
 The ASU requires disaggregated information about a reporting entity's effective tax rate reconciliation as well as additional information on income taxes paid.
 The ASU is effective on a prospective basis for annual periods beginning after December 15, 2024.
 Early adoption is also permitted for annual financial statements that have not yet been issued or made available for issuance.
-This ASU will result in the required additional disclosures being included in the Company's consolidated financial statements, once adopted.
+This ASU will result in the required additional disclosures being included in the Company's consolidated financial statements, once adopted during the year ended December 31, 2025.